elyby/accounts/README.md

 intervention.

 Containers will not install dependencies automatically, so you have to install them manually.
 If you have `php` and `composer` installed on your system, you can install dependencies with the `composer install` command.
-You can always install dependencies using the container:
+You can also install dependencies using the container:

 ```sh